ScienceOfComputerProgramming/SCICO-D-20-00070/COMMAND.md

 git sciit close issue_id
 ```

-closes an issue in the current branch
+removes an issue from the master branch

 The effect within Sciit is to change the issue status to Closed.